vikingdata/articles/databases/snowflake/techniques/realistic_data_generation.md

     * Random date and random customer.
   * Create a order_products table which is a list of products for each each order.

+* To achieve our purpose
+   * Create a Python UDF to create fake data using the "faker" class.
+   * Try to keep everything SQL
+       * We will need one stored procedure to merge the "ids" of two table.
+       This stored procedure could be rewritten to merge any two tables by giving the names of the tables as arguments.
+   * Make use of the RADNOM snowflake function.
+   * Make use of a generator to make rows.

 We could get more complicated with purchasing, cancellations, etc. For now, we will keep it simple.

 ## First make the base python functions.